 One of the best places for children to dress up in costume and visit at night in October is the Haunted Village at Burnaby Village just before Halloween.

-The outdoor museum is open for just a few days before Halloween each year and offers trick-or-treating opportunities, ghostly displays, complimentary carousel rides and characters in costumes.
+The outdoor museum is open for just a few days before Halloween each year and offers trick-or-treating opportunities, ghostly displays, carousel rides and characters in costumes.

-Halloween at Burnaby Village in 2019
+Halloween at Vancouver’s Burnaby Village

 In 2019 the Halloween event at Burnaby Village Museum runs from Friday, October 25, until Monday, October 28, from 6 to 9 pm each night.